-It depends on what you mean by convenience — for a grooming salon, convenience is not having to recharge the batteries every hour so for them, corded clippers are surely more convenient.
+It depends on what you mean by convenience — for a grooming salon, convenience is not having to recharge the batteries every hour so for them, corded clippers are undoubtedly more convenient.

 For most home groomers like you and I, cordless dog clippers are easier to carry around especially when getting started with an agitated dog.
-Having a cord would just make thing a hell of a lot more complicated.
+Having a cord would make things a lot more complicated.

 Avoid Sensitive Areas With Clippers